bliu8923/dsc180b-project/docs/index.markdown

       });
 </script>

+## Conclusion

+In conclusion, we have explored the effectiveness of various transformer-based approaches in improving the performance of graph neural networks.
+Our findings suggest that incorporating transformer-based approaches can lead to more efficient and scalable GNN models that can effectively capture long-range interactions in larger graphs.
+Our result shows that the addition of partial graph attention can significantly increase the model performance more than positional encoding and edge creation does.
+Combining positional encoding and/or edge creation with attention can further enhance the performance by capturing both local and global structural information.
+Moreover, the transformer-based approaches significantly reduce the training time required to achieve state-of-the-art performance.
+Future research could explore on the generalization capabilities of transformer-based GNNs to new and unseen graphs.

 ## References
 Dwivedi, Vijay Prakash and Rampášek, Ladislav and Galkin, Mikhail and Parviz, Ali and Wolf, Guy and Luu, Anh Tuan and Beaini, Dominique. [*Long Range Graph Benchmark*.](https://arxiv.org/abs/2206.08164) arXiv:2206.08164.
 Jan 16, 2023.